| Prev | User's Guide | Next |

 Database names are created in Linux by using the

-utility at the server.
-For a complete description ofdbmaint
+dbmaintutility at the server.
+For a complete description ofdbmaint, see dbmaint or read thedbmaintman page.

 Note